-The M.S. in IT Capstone course integrates the knowledge and professional practice of IT Core and Focus Track courses.
+The MSIT Capstone course integrates the knowledge and professional practice of IT Core and Focus Track courses.
 Topics in database systems, networking, data analytics, software design and engineering, management of technology, human computer interaction, and ethics are applied within a framework of global e-business strategy.
-The course utilizes an Information Technology Team Project with a real organization to practice the major concepts of the IT Degree.
-Team members select, develop, and present a significant technology implementation project, incorporating strategy, systems development and business planning.
+The course utilizes an information technology team project with a real organization to practice the major concepts of the IT degree.
+Team members select, develop, and present a significant technology implementation project, incorporating strategy, systems development, and business planning.